KittyGiraudel/sass-guidelines/index.md

 ## Shame file

-There is an interesting concept that has been made popular by [Harry Roberts](http://csswizardry.com), [Dave Rupert](http://daverupert.com) and [Chris Coyier](http://css-tricks.com) that consists of putting all the CSS declarations, hacks and things we are not proud about in a *shame file*.
+There is an interesting concept that has been made popular by [Harry Roberts](http://csswizardry.com), [Dave Rupert](http://daverupert.com) and [Chris Coyier](http://css-tricks.com) that consists of putting all the CSS declarations, hacks and things we are not proud of in a *shame file*.
 This file, dramatically titled `_shame.scss`, would be imported after any other file, at the very end of the stylesheet.

 <div class="code-block">
   <div class="code-block__wrapper" data-syntax="scss">